 Not everyone embraced the spirit of Saturnalia!
 Pliny the Younger revealed in a letter that he was not such a merrymaker and said, “when I retire to this garden summer-house, I fancy myself a hundred miles away from my villa and take special pleasure in it at the feast of the Saturnalia, when, by the license of that festive season, every other part of my house resounds with my servants’ mirth: thus I neither interrupt their amusement nor they my studies.”

 In the last few years, the tradition at home has been to organise a small banquet on the occasion.
 I love ancient Roman food and at these banquets I served ancient Roman dishes.
-Everything has been so delicious so far!
-Here are some photos of my 2017 Saturnalia feast.
+Everything has been so delicious!
+Here are some photos of my 2017, 2019 and 2020 Saturnalia feasts.